 Language

 Independent media outlets in Indonesia face economic and political threats that the COVID-19 pandemic exacerbated.
-Further, the spread of mis/disinformation inhibits the public from accessing the information they need to realize their rights and hold the government and big businesses to account.
+Further, the spread of mis/disinformation inhibits the public from accessing the reliable information they need to realize their rights and hold the government and big businesses to account.

 USAID Media Empowerment for Democratic Integrity and Accountability (USAID MEDIA)